MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Reports/Get-MgBetaReportCredentialUserRegistrationDetail.md

 ## SYNOPSIS
 Details of the usage of self-service password reset and multi-factor authentication (MFA) for all registered users.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgReportCredentialUserRegistrationDetail](/powershell/module/Microsoft.Graph.Reports/Get-MgReportCredentialUserRegistrationDetail?view=graph-powershell-v1.0)

 ## SYNTAX

 ### List (Default)